RemyPaulJr/notes/aws/data engineer cert/Storage/S3 Access Points.md

 ---
 Access Points - VPC Origin

-We can define them to be accessible only from within the VPC
+- We can define them to be accessible only from within the VPC
+- must create a VPC Endpoint to access the Access Point (Gateway or Interface Endpoint)
+- the VPC Endpoint Policy must allow access to the target bucket and Access Point